LauLauThom/knimeTGMM_reloaded/README.md

 # Requirements
 TGMM requires a GPU with CUDA support.
 This KNIME workflow is only compatible with TGMM for Windows, and was tested with Knime 4.4.0.
 The Knime extensions (Image Processing and External Tools) needed by the workflow will be installed automatically by Knime upon opening the workflow.
+It is recommended to set the logging level in KNIME to DEBUG to visualize the output of the TGMM exectuables called by the workflow directly ion the console output of KNIME.
+To do so, go to *Preferences > KNIME > KNIME GUI* and select *DEBUG*.

 The original TGMM repository contains the necessary software to run this workflow (TGMM 1.0) as well as some documentation/user-guide and an example dataset under `data>data`.
 You can find it at: https://sourceforge.net/projects/tgmm/files/.